Education Research Current About VU Amsterdam NL

 Something went wrong with processing the request.

-Global Energy Transition in a Fossil World
+Global Energy Transition in a Fossil World: Challenges and Opportunities

-In December 2023, at COP28 in the UAE, the world agreed that we need to transition away from fossil fuels in energy systems.
-Does this truly signal the ‘beginning of the end’ for the fossil fuel era?
-After all, meeting the Paris climate goals remains far from a done deal.
 While the need for a global transition to a low-carbon energy system is contested by few, opinions on what this means in practice and how to get there vary between mainly technical and engineering interventions to radical societal change.

 Continue reading below for more information